edwardgunning/ISBS-Short-Course/practicals/01-smoothing.md

-Applying P-OLS with `smooth.basis()` is very similar to OLS, but we pass a general `fdPar` object (rather than just our `basisfd` object) to `fdParobj` argument, to encode information about the basis, the penalty and the smoothing parameter $\lambda$: The we create this object using the `fdPar()` function, and then pass the following arguments:
+Applying P-OLS with `smooth.basis()` is very similar to OLS, but we pass a general `fdPar` object (rather than just our `basisfd` object) to `fdParobj` argument, to encode information about the basis, the penalty and the smoothing parameter $\lambda$.
+We create this object using the `fdPar()` function, passing the following arguments:

 - `fdobj`: here we just supply our basis.